Center for Human Capital Studies

 The following factors put upward pressure on the labor force participation rate between 2007 and 2016:

 - Family responsibilities: The share of the population who chose not to participate in the labor market because they were taking care of their family declined during the Great Recession—especially among women.
-This gave a temporary bump to the rate of labor force participation.
-The effect held the labor force participation rate up by about 0.4 percentage points between 2007 and 2010, but this effect has largely dissipated since.
+This pushed the labor force participation rate of women about 0.55 percentage points higher than it would have been between 2007 and 2010, but this effect has largely dissipated.

 The following chart shows the contribution of these various factors on the net change in labor force participation from 2007 to 2016.
 Each of the factors is explored in more detail on this page.